Baltic Sea hypoxia: Prevention and Mitigation Strategies

+Reducing greenhouse gas emissions and addressing climate change are critical, as warming temperatures and increased stratification exacerbate hypoxia.

+Integrating climate adaptation strategies into marine and coastal management is increasingly recommended.

 Solutions

 The countries surrounding the Baltic Sea have established the HELCOM Baltic Marine Environment Protection Commission to protect and improve the environmental health of the Baltic Sea.
 In 2007, the Member States accepted the Baltic Sea Action Plan to reduce nutrients.
 Because the public and media have been frustrated by the lack of progress in improving the environmental status of the Baltic Sea, there have been calls for large-scale engineering solutions to add oxygen back into bottom waters and bring life back to the dead zones.
 An international committee evaluated different ideas and came to the conclusion that large-scale engineering approaches are not able to add oxygen to the extremely large dead zones in the Baltic Sea without completely changing the Baltic Sea ecosystem.
 The best long-term solution is to implement policies and measures to reduce the load of nutrients to the Baltic Sea.

+One Health Perspective

+Baltic Sea hypoxia exemplifies the One Health framework by illustrating the interconnectedness of environmental, animal, and human health systems.

+Nutrient pollution from agriculture and wastewater contributes to ecosystem degradation, which in turn affects marine biodiversity and fisheries.
+The loss of oxygen in bottom waters leads to declines in fish populations and disruption of food webs, with implications for food security and economic stability in coastal communities.

+Additionally, eutrophication promotes harmful algal blooms, some of which produce toxins that can impact human health through contaminated seafood and recreational water exposure.
+These interactions demonstrate how environmental changes can translate into population-level health risks.

+From a One Health perspective, addressing Baltic Sea hypoxia requires coordinated action across environmental management, agricultural policy, and public health sectors, emphasizing the need for interdisciplinary collaboration.